 The Authority has had the use of certain assets under the terms of operating leases.
 The annual rentals on these leases are charged to the Cost of Services in the Comprehensive Income and Expenditure Statement.
-The vehicles, equipment and property which are classified as operating leases are not included in the Balance Sheet.
+The properties which are classified as operating leases are not included in the Balance Sheet.